cjerrington/cjerrington.github.io/src/posts/2023/2023-02-03-going-headless.md

 These dummy displays are available for all monitor connections.
 They have just enough of a device that the motherboard thinks there is a display and then can continue to boot or render graphics the way it should normally.
 Since this was a way to cut costs and store a machine away in a corner it can take up less resources and power.

-When I started with Docker to build my [minetest](/blog/nextcloud-docker-compose/) and [Nextcloud](/blog/dockerize-minetest/) servers, the machine I was using needed a monitor to configure it which was fine.
+When I started with Docker to build my ~~MineTest~~ [Luanti](/blog/dockerize-luanti/) and [Nextcloud](/blog/nextcloud-docker-compose/) servers, the machine I was using needed a monitor to configure it which was fine.
 Once the configuration was done, I no longer needed a monitor but would like to remote into the machine.

 Currently my remote access tool of choice is [RustDesk](https://rustdesk.com/) and works on all my systems the way I like and able connect.
 There is no support for wayland yet, so I had to disable wayland following [these steps](https://linuxconfig.org/how-to-enable-disable-wayland-on-ubuntu-20-04-desktop)